swcarpentry-ja/carpentries-coc/topic_folders/mentoring/onboarding-document.md

   * Why join?
     * Mentoring committee meetings are a great opportunity to share ideas and support each other, to engage and empower all members of the Carpentries community, and to help grow, build, and be part of our community.

-#### Attending a mentoring committee meeting
+##### Attending a mentoring committee meeting
 * **Before the meeting**
-    * Join the mailing list to get the most updated information about mentoring committee activities and meetings  http://lists.software-carpentry.org/listinfo/mentoring.
+    * Join the [mailing list](http://lists.software-carpentry.org/listinfo/mentoring) to get the most updated information about mentoring committee activities and meetings.
-    * Check out the etherpad for details on the next committee meeting and join by adding your name in your preferred time at the top of the etherpad  http://pad.software-carpentry.org/scf-mentoring.
+    * Check out the etherpad for details on the next committee meeting and join by adding your name in your preferred time at the top of the [etherpad](http://pad.software-carpentry.org/scf-mentoring).
-    * Lookout for the email from the chairs to the mentoring committee email list and read/think about any documents/topics they may ask
+    * Look out for the email from the chairs to the mentoring committee email list and read/think about any documents/topics they may ask
     * Encourage members of the community to join us
     * Tweet/e-mail individual people and encourage them to join in too!
     * If you are able to join the meeting, sign your name as an attendee at the top of the etherpad and tell us whether you will join for the 1st or 2nd meeting (that way we know to look out for you!)
 * **During the meeting**
-    * Sign onto bluejeans (link is around line 15 on the etherpad)
+    * Join the videocall, linked to in the [etherpad](http://pad.software-carpentry.org/scf-mentoring).
-    * Participate! :) If you are new to the committee we strongly encourage you to share your ideas/opinions!
+    * Participate!
+If you are new to the committee we strongly encourage you to share your ideas/opinions!
 Your experience is extremely valuable to us.
     * If the secretary is gone - please help out by taking notes in the etherpad!
 * **After the meeting**
   * The secretary will post minutes on the [GitHub repo](minutes)